With self-driving shuttles already deployed along the downtown Scioto Mile loop, the drive toward smart mobility in Columbus is only gaining speed.

 “This is an exciting opportunity for students to directly contribute to the early stages of planning for deployment of self-driving technology on campus.
 We’re really looking forward to hearing what ideas and insights the teams come up with,” said Rich Granger, Managing Director of Workforce Development at DriveOhio.

-Representatives from Smart Columbus and Honda R&D Americas, Inc. will join DriveOhio that weekend.
+Representatives from Smart Columbus and the Center for Innovation and Entrepreneurship will join DriveOhio that weekend.
 The event is cosponsored by DriveOhio, the College of Engineering and the College of Arts and Sciences.